Does UPS Have Planes? (Airlines, How It Works + More)

 So, does UPS have planes to help with speedy deliveries?
 If you’d like to find out, keep reading this article to see what I discovered!

-Does UPS Have Planes In [currentyear]?
+Does UPS Have Planes In 2024?

-UPS does have planes, and keeps a fleet of about 300 planes for dedicated UPS use, chartering around 200 more as needed in [currentyear].
+UPS does have planes, and keeps a fleet of about 300 planes for dedicated UPS use, chartering around 200 more as needed in 2024.
 All UPS-owned planes belong to the UPS subsidiary, UPS Airlines, which used to carry passengers from 1996-2001 before ceasing its passenger plane program.
 UPS Airlines operate similarly to passenger flights with some minor exceptions.

 There’s so much more to understand about UPS Airlines and its interesting history in the skies, so read on to learn more and find out how UPS Airlines affects your shipping needs!